CodingHobby/My-Lil--Kitty/README.md

 ### My LIL' CAT

-My LIL'CAT, which is short for **My Largly Intricated Library 'n' Cool Artificial Things**, is a JavaScript based Physics library, which is written using ES6 "class" Syntax - it is not yet webpack transpiled, although I'd love to do that in the future...
-If any of you could help me with that it would be great.
+My LIL'CAT, which is short for **My Largly Intricated Library 'n' Cool Artificial Things**, is a JavaScript based Physics library, which is written using ES6 "class" Syntax, and it is then transpiled using webpack.

 For now there are three main classes:

 - `Vector`
 - `Body`
 - `World`